 - show you have enough money for your stay

-Foreign nationals must report the place of their stay in Slovakia at their nearest Foreigners Police Department.
+Foreign nationals visiting Slovakia must report where they’re staying in Slovakia at their nearest Foreigners Police Department.
 If you are staying at a hotel, the hotel will do this for you.
-If you are in private accommodation, you must notify the Foreigners Police by letter, email or in person within 3 working days from the date of your entry into Slovakia.
+If you are in private accommodation, you must notify the police by letter, email or in person within 3 working days of your arrival.